-Enhancing the quality of life for Karen and other refugees from Burma in Minnesota
+Enhancing the quality of life for all refugees from Burma in Minnesota

 The Karen (pronounced Ka-REN) are an ethnic group from the mountainous border regions of Burma and Thailand, where they are the second largest ethnic group in each country.
 They have long been subject to persecution and ethnic cleansing by the Burmese government, and many have been living in refugee camps in Thailand for years before being resettled to Minnesota.
 There are approximately 6,500 Karen living in Minnesota with an additional 500 refugees from other ethnic groups in Burma.
 St. Paul currently has the largest and fastest-growing Karen populations in the U.S. Other communities in Minnesota with a large Karen population include Worthington, Willmar, Austin, Albert Lea and Faribault.